ashcoop/policy_documents/working_group_spending.md

 ## Normal Working Group Spending

-The Tech Group has budgets to spend on computers and software, and may spend according to the policy above.
+**The Tech Group** has budgets to spend on computers and software, and may spend according to the policy above.

-The Development Group may spend from its budget according to the policy above to move forward any projects that the co-op has already approved.
+**The Development Group** may spend from its budget according to the policy above to move forward any projects that the co-op has already approved.

-The Grounds and Gardens Group has a budget and may spend according to the policy above.
+**The Grounds and Gardens Group** has a budget and may spend according to the policy above.

 The Maintenance Group is already covered in detail, both in the main finance policy, (Financial Regulations and Procedures) and in the Maintenance Policy, because maintenance requires regular spending.

-The Employment Group may spend from the Office Equipment budget according to the policy above, for things used by staff.
+**The Employment Grou**p may spend from the Office Equipment budget according to the policy above, for things used by staff.
 The Employment group may also authorise spending from the staff training budget in line with the policy above.

-The Education budget is of strong social interest to members of the co-op as it represents a limited resource that they can access for their own training.
+**The Education budget** is of strong social interest to members of the co-op as it represents a limited resource that they can access for their own training.
 As such, any new training course request should go through a GM.

 Part of the education budget is available to purchase books that are of interest to the community and can be a shared learning and information resource.
 Purchases of books can be made in line with the above policy as long as spending on books for the year has not exceeded 10% of the overall education budget.